-This form of therapy uses essential oils from plants to promote health and wellbeing.
-Essential oils can be used in many ways, including as a vapour which is inhaled, in baths or in a burner.
-One of the most common methods is as part of an aromatherapy massage.
+Aromatherapy uses essential oils from plants to promote health and wellbeing.
+Essential oils can be used in many ways, including as a vapour which is inhaled, in baths. in a burner or as part of an aromatherapy massage.

 The oils can help both through their powerful aromas and by being directly absorbed through the skin.
 It is believed that each oil has its own particular properties - some are considered invigorating, some relaxing and some are claimed to act as anti-inflammatories.
 Rosemary, camomile, majoram and juniper oils are all thought to be good for muscular or joint aches and pains.

 Pure essential oils can be used at home but should not be applied directly to your skin.
 The undiluted use of essential oils on the skin can be harmful and potentially cause severe irritation.

 They are available at health food shops, chemists and by mail order.

 This ancient Indian system of medicine includes herbal medicines, diet, yoga and meditation.

 This is a form of manipulation therapy and it is strongly advised that people with AS do not use this type of therapy due to the possibility of fracture.